RA341/gouda/website/docs/users/intro.md

 ## Why Gouda?

 I created Gouda after experiencing reliability issues with Readarr and realizing I didn't need its extensive monitoring features.
-Gouda offers a more straightforward approach: search for what you want, download it, and let the tool handle the rest.
+Gouda offers a more straightforward approach: search for what you want, download it, and let Gouda handle the manual organization of the download files.

 **Key advantages:**